 Whether you’ve already fallen for Pinterest or not, no one can deny the new network’s popularity.
 Instead of sharing your thoughts or actions, you get to share beautiful images.
 Not only that, those images don’t have to be hand made, only hand picked – all you have to do is find them on the Web, and you’re all set.

 As with many other geeks, I decided one night that it was high time I gave Pinterest a try.
-One thing led to another, and I found myself on a search for ways to make pinning quicker and easier, at the end of which I had quite a collection of interesting Pinterest tools with which I could make even better use of Pinterest.
+One thing led to another, and I found myself on a search for ways to learn how to use Pinterest better, and make pinning quicker and easier, at the end of which I had quite a collection of interesting Pinterest tools with which I could make even better use of Pinterest.

 Pinterest Right-Click [Firefox]

 Pinterest Right-Click is a simple and straightforward add-on for Firefox.
 As you’ve probably guessed already, what it does is add a “Pin Image” item to the right-click context menu.
 With Pinterest Right-Click, you can browse the Web, and every time you find an image you wish to pin, simply right-click the image to pin it.

 This works with full-size images, thumbnails, and pretty much any form of image you may encounter.
 Once you click on “Pin Image”, a small window will open with the regular pinning details you need to provide for Pinterest.
 And there you have it, light-speed pinning which is even better than the bookmarklet.

 With Pinterest Pro for Chrome, you get three useful Pinterest features in one extension.
 Just like the former Pinterest Right-Click, Pinterest Pro adds a “Pin to Pinterest” option to the Chrome context menu.
 Unlike the Firefox extension, though, it doesn’t open a small new window, but a whole new tab, where you can enter the details and complete the pin.